NeoGeek88/solidity-ebi/README.md

 # solidity-ebi

-an ERC20 compatible token for coffee shop
+An ERC20 compatible token for coffee shop.

+### Our contract on Goerli network:
+Feel free to test our deployed smart contract in Goerli network!
+Our contract address is: https://goerli.etherscan.io/address/0x1bf8b5704abcfe1156e2022f7d29632222a04548

+# Deployment and testing Manual

 ### Remix IDE: